reformlabs/management/README.md

 </div>

 # Official Management App of Reform Labs
 An advanced discord.js v14 and TypeScript based bot that supports all the languages that Discord supports and official discord app of Reform Labs main server.
+More: https://github.com/reformlabs

 > [!IMPORTANT]
 > This project is developed by **Reform Labs**.
 Users are free to use the system and contribute, but they may not redistribute it by claiming ownership as if it were their own project.